Taizi: Succession

 and doubted the competence of his heir Liu Ying.
 Even worse conflicts could occur when invaders – previously observing their own rules of inheritance – began to sinicize, as happened to the 10th-century Liao dynasty.

 Under the Ming dynasty, the traditional Confucian principles of succession were upheld by the Hongwu Emperor's Instructions of the Ancestor of the August Ming.
-These presented a grave problem when his eldest son died early, leaving a power struggle between a sheltered teenage grandson and his many experienced and well-armed uncles.
+These presented a grave problem when his eldest son Zhu Biao died early, leaving a power struggle between a sheltered teenage grandson and his many experienced and well-armed uncles.
 One of these, the Prince of Yan, eventually overthrew his nephew under the pretense of saving him from ill counsel.
 His own legitimacy was precariously established: a charred body was procured from the ruins of Nanjing and proclaimed to be the accidentally-killed emperor; the nephew's reign was then condemned and delegitimized and the surviving son kept imprisoned and single; and imperial records were falsified to establish the Prince of Yan as his father's favorite and as a son of the primary wife, giving him primacy over his other brothers.

 Names

-As taizi, the crown prince would possess a name separate both from his personal name and from his later era name, temple name and posthumous name.
+As taizi, the crown prince would possess a name separate both from his personal name and (if he becomes emperor) from his later era name, temple name and posthumous name.